 - Chimney height is critical for a proper draw.
 2.5 meters is recommended, but you should consult a professional to ensure local planning and building regulations are adhered to

 - Use standard flashing material and procedures to waterproof chimney stack (5).
 Lead flashing has been found most successful.
 Protect your braai against rain water!

 - A cowl (rotating or fixed) (6) will keep rain out of the flue in order to prevent the unit from rusting

-- Lights, or electric motors should be installed by a qualified electrician
+- Lights or electric motors must be installed by a qualified electrician

 IMPORTANT : Before you cook on the Braai for the first time, you need to cure/season the braai.
 To do this, simply light a small fire at first, to allow the braai to heat up gently.
 You will notice some odour initially which is normal.
 In addition to allowing the paint to cure, this process is also important for built-in models to allow any surrounding brickwork to be cured also.